 Consequently, on the basis of data from the information systems of public administration authorities, the Trade Licensing Authority shall issue a trade licence immediately after the registration of the enterprise or organizational branch of the foreign company in the commercial register.
 Registered persons may use this method of establishment only if they seek to register an object of business which is included in the relevant list according to the law.

 The last but not least, it should be underlined that even in this simplified method of establishment it is necessary to verify integrity of a head of the enterprise or the organizational branch of the foreign company.
-In addition, foreign company may open a bank account only at a bank, which has its registered office in one of the EU or EEA member states.
+In addition, foreign company has a bank account only at a bank, which has its registered office in one of the EU or EEA member states.

 As of February 1, 2023, the registered court is obliged to notify to the commercial register or other register in which the foreign legal entity is registered or in which the foreign legal entity is obliged to file documents the registration of data or the deletion of data on the enterprise or on the organizational branch of a foreign legal entity with its registered office in one of the EU or EEA member states, through the system of interconnection of registers.